zmalone/chef-web-docs/source/build-a-delivery-pipeline/aws/set-up-your-workstation/1/_index.md

 ### 1.4.
 Install the Delivery CLI

 You'll use the `delivery` command line interface (CLI) to interact with Chef Delivery.
+Follow the procedure that matches your workstation OS.

 [START_TABS cli Mac OS X, RHEL, Ubuntu, Windows]